Retire overseas? Do your homework here...it is well worth the time.

 This is a picture of your's truly, eating at a beachfront restaurant on the Isle of Margarita in Venezuela.
 We came ashore in our dinghy, pulled the dinghy up on the beach and had a lunch for two for five dollars.

 Only two items on the menu, calamari and fish...
-But we knew it was fresh, because the fisherman, were constantly bringing in their catch from the sea.
+But we knew it was fresh, because the fisherman, we saw from our "table" were constantly bringing in their catch from the sea.

 We lived overseas for the eight years we lived on our sailboat...
 We never had a problem, never felt uncomfortable or unsafe, found the medical care to be more than adequate...
 We trusted our eyesight to a Venezuelan Dr.

 Here is a list of misconceptions that most people in the US conjure up when they think about retiring overseas.

 Many people think that the United States and only the United States has good communication.